 Ba Buoi’s Chicken Rice: This place is busy.
 Go at off-peak times if you want to get a seat right away.
 One serving will cost 40,000 VND (1.70 USD).
 Address: 22, Phan Chu Trinh

 Bánh Bao Bánh Vac (White rose dumpling)

-The white rose dumpling is a Hoi An tradition, dating back three generations to a secret recipe written in colonial times.
-The wrappers, bunched up when served to resemble the petals of a white rose, are made from a variety of rice brought up from the Mekong Delta, ground finely, and mixed with the alkaline water from the Gieng Ba Le well.
+The white rose dumpling is a Hoi An tradition.
+Now famously known as one of Hoi An’s specialities, it dates back three generations to a secret recipe written in colonial times.
+The wrappers, bunch up when served, resembling the petals of a white rose.
+Made from a variety of rice brought up from the Mekong Delta, ground finely, and mixed with alkaline water from the Gieng Ba Le well.
 The addition of alkaline water gives noodles or, in this case, the dumpling wrapper, a slippery feel and chewy texture.
-Traditional ramen noodles in Japan have been made using the alkali technique for centuries.
+Traditional ramen noodles in Japan are made using the century-old alkali technique.

-These particular dumpling wrappers are more like a very, very thin, slightly springy rice noodle than a traditional bready dumpling wrapper.
+These particular Hoi An specialities have dumpling wrappers which are more like a very, very thin, slightly springy rice noodle than a traditional bready dumpling wrapper.
 They are filled with minced shrimp and spices, steamed, and laid out nicely on a plate, served sprinkled with fried garlic, crispy shallot, and green onion.

 Then, there’s a light, sweet sauce to drizzle over the top.
 You can buy these dumplings at many places in Hoi An, but apparently, they are all supplied by one single family—Mr Tran Tuan Ngai, the grandson of the original inventor of the secret recipe, along with his spouse and children.
 One serving at The White Rose Restaurant is priced at 70,000 VND (3 USD).